 Action for M.E. on behalf of DecodeME (formally known as The ME/CFS Biomedical Partnership) will only collect, process and store information about you that you have willingly provided.
 We aim to be open about collecting this information and clear about what we will use it for.
 You do not need to give us any information to use our website, although as a result of your use of the website we may collect cookies and other related information.

-This privacy notice tells you what to expect when Action for M.E. collects personal information.
+This privacy notice tells you what to expect when Action for M.E. collects personal information when you visit the DecodeME website.
 We will process your personal data on the basis of receiving your consent to do so (or, rarely, through a “legitimate interest” if one applies – such as being compelled to by law).

 Action for M.E. offers an email update service to the public.
 We collect personal data in order to provide this service.
 We have to hold the details of people who have requested this service in order to provide it.
 However, we only use these details to provide the service the person has requested and for other closely related purposes (for example, to carry out a survey to find out if people are happy with the service they received).